Research Team

 Principal Investigator | University of Warsaw

-Dr. Olga Lavrinenko is an assistant professor at the University of Warsaw and Principal Investigator of the GEA-POL project.
+Dr. Olga Lavrinenko is an assistant professor at the University of Warsaw and Principal Investigator of the project.
 Her research explores gender gaps in political participation, gender equality policies, and social movements across national and global contexts.
 She focuses on methodological innovation in quantitative social science and comparative political analysis.
 She has led multiple NCN-funded projects on women’s political power and inequality.

 Academic Positions